asistex/github_tips/README.md

 ## How to collaborate on a project using GitHub in an easy way

-Very basic task on GitHub
+Very basic tasks on GitHub.

 ---